BE PART OF AN ALLIANCE THAT WORKS DAILY TO COUNTER DISCRIMINATION AND RAISE AWARENESS OF OUR CAUSE.

 Contact us

-The following workshops will be offered free of charge, online, to Indigenous communities for an indefinite period of time.
+The following workshops will be offered free of charge online to Indigenous communities indefinitely.

 List of workshops available online: